CyanSalt/eslint-plugin-galaxy/docs/vue/no-empty-vue-options.md

-# Disallow using empty functions or objects as option values in Vue SFC (`no-empty-vue-options`)
+# Disallow using empty functions or objects as option values in Vue components (`no-empty-vue-options`)

 Empty options, much like unused variables, are often a result of incomplete refactoring and may confuse readers.